 If you have the means, consider getting both, Borchers says.
 “I started out with a Fitbit, and it was a great introduction to getting data and having my activity tracked and logged.
 Then, I switched to the Apple Watch.
 I have an iPhone, and it’s more compatible with that, and it’s (the Apple Watch) a little higher tech and data-driven.
 For me, that was the right switch to make,” she says.

 However, Fitbit products tend to be a little less expensive, and they do offer more data about sleep.
 So really, it all comes down to what makes the most sense for your health needs, interests and budget.
 “Both have their place on the market for a reason.
 It’s just choosing which is right for you,” Borchers says.

 No matter what your goals, Borchers adds that these wearable devices can be really useful and supportive of developing better health and fitness habits.
 “It’s just an extra motivator to get up and get moving to help with your overall physical activity level.”

 Three wearables users share their experiences with Fitbit and Apple Watch products below and highlight which device works best for them and why.

 Tried Them All and Stuck with Apple

-Meredith Hunt, a runner based in Beverly, Massachusetts, who describes herself as an “avid consumer of wearables” has used both Fitbit and Apple Watch products and says, that while it’s been a few years since she used Fitbit, her impression of it was that “the technology was really basic.
-The interface wasn’t exciting or advances and looks-wise it appeared cheap.”
+Meredith Hunt, a runner based in Beverly, Massachusetts, who describes herself as an “avid consumer of wearables” has used both Fitbit and Apple Watch products and says that, while it’s been a few years since she used Fitbit, her impression of it was that “the technology was really basic.
+The interface wasn’t exciting or advanced and looks-wise it appeared cheap.”
 She also had multiple issues with the band breaking, a common problem that many Fitbit users have also reported.

 She disliked the device so much that she bought a Garmin watch to help with her running training.
 “I was much happier with the quality difference, but as the technology advances, I wanted more of a smartwatch that had more featured beyond just tracking runs and steps.”